Loading lesson…

 The big idea: AI's recent leap was largely the result of executing the scaling recipe at industrial scale.
 Knowing the recipe demystifies both the progress and its current bottlenecks.

-What is the core idea behind "Scaling Laws: Why Bigger Worked"?
+What is the main idea of "Scaling Laws: Why Bigger Worked"?

-Which best describes the scope of "Scaling Laws: Why Bigger Worked"?
+Which concept is most central to "Scaling Laws: Why Bigger Worked"?